Academic Common Market (ACM)

 Programs can be removed or added anytime by participating states and institutions without notice.

 - The University of Alabama limits ACM access to the programs that are currently listed in the ACM inventory.
-Further, UA applies the following two conditions for eligibility for approved ACM programs:
+Further, UA applies the following conditions for eligibility for approved ACM programs:

 - For first-time ACM certification, an undergraduate student must have at least a 27 ACT composite score or 1260 SAT composite score (math and verbal only) and at least a 3.50 overall high school GPA.

-- (2) For continuing certification after the first semester of ACM support, each UA ACM student must maintain at least a 3.00 overall GPA on all UA course work attempted.
-This GPA standard is in addition to the long-standing requirements for maintaining residency and major.
+- For continuing participation after the initial semester of ACM support, each UA ACM student must maintain at least a 3.00 cumulative GPA on all UA course work attempted.
+This GPA standard is in addition to the long- standing requirements for maintaining residency and major.